saleminess00/BritishAirwaysCustomerAnalytics/README.md

 ## Key Findings

 - Identified key sentiment trends and averaged them across reviews.
-- Extracted common terms and bigrams to understand recurring themes in customer feedback.
+- Extracted standard terms and bigrams to understand recurring themes in customer feedback.
 - Identified five main topics in the reviews using LDA.

 ## Contributing

 This project was developed as part of a remote experience and is not open for contributions.
-However, if you have any questions or would like to discuss the analysis further, feel free to open an issue.
+However, if you have any questions or want to discuss the analysis further, please open an issue.

 ## License